ttaggg/flooded_island/docs/project_brief.md

 Flooded Island

 ## Overview
-A turn-based web game for two players where one player (journeyman) tries to survive on a flooding island while the other player (weather) attempts to trap them by flooding squares.
-The game is played on a configurable grid where the journeyman must strategically move and dry adjacent fields while the weather floods up to two fields per turn.
+A turn-based web game for two players where one player (adventurer) tries to survive on a flooding island while the other player (weather) attempts to trap them by flooding squares.
+The game is played on a configurable grid where the adventurer must strategically move and dry adjacent fields while the weather floods up to two fields per turn.

 ## Goals
 - Create an engaging two-player online game with simple but strategic gameplay